 Job placement for graduates is excellent.
-Students who complete this program have opportunities to work in private practice, hospitals, clinics, and athletics.
+Graduates have opportunities to work in private practice, hospitals, clinics, and athletics.
 Our students complete externships through clinical facilities such as Concord Orthopedic, the Children's Hospital in Washington, D.C., and Massachusetts General Hospital.
 Upon completion of the program students are eligible to take the national registry exam.
 Graduates are eligible to take the national certification exam.